-Sales into international markets represented 54% and 20% of our total revenue during the year ended June 30, 2020 and 2019, respectively.
-Domestic revenue accounted for 46% and 80% of our total revenue for the year ended June 30, 2020 and 2019, respectively.
-The decrease in domestic revenue as a percentage of total revenue was primarily attributable to the termination of the Pioneer and Corteva agreement mentioned above and our recent Pasture Genetics acquisition.
-We anticipate that international sales as a percentage of our total revenue will increase for fiscal 2021 as a result of the acquisition of Pasture Genetics and our expanded Australian market footprint.
+Sales into international markets represented 56% and 54% of our total revenue during the year ended June 30, 2021 and 2020, respectively.
+Domestic revenue accounted for 44% and 46% of our total revenue for the year ended June 30, 2021 and 2020, respectively.
+The decrease in domestic revenue as a percentage of total revenue was primarily attributable to the termination of the Pioneer and Corteva agreement mentioned above and our Pasture Genetics acquisition in February 2020.